PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces.md

 2. Create new namespaces

-    For this exercise, we will create two additional Kubernetes namespaces to hold our content.
+    For this exercise, we will create two additional PlaidCloud namespaces to hold our content.

-    In a scenario where an organization is using a shared Kubernetes cluster for development and production use cases:
+    In a scenario where an organization is using a shared PlaidCloud cluster for development and production use cases:

     The development team would like to maintain a space in the cluster where they can get a view on the list of Pods, Services, and Deployments they use to build and run their application.
-In this space, Kubernetes resources come and go, and the restrictions on who can or cannot modify resources are relaxed to enable agile development.
+In this space, PlaidCloud resources come and go, and the restrictions on who can or cannot modify resources are relaxed to enable agile development.

     The operations team would like to maintain a space in the cluster where they can enforce strict procedures on who can or cannot manipulate the set of
     Pods, Services, and Deployments that run the production site.

-    One pattern this organization could follow is to partition the Kubernetes cluster into two namespaces: `development` and `production`.
+    One pattern this organization could follow is to partition the PlaidCloud cluster into two namespaces: `development` and `production`.

     Let's create two new namespaces to hold our work.